nsteve2407/road_seg_deeplabv3/README.md

  > git clone

-Check the path to weights file on line 57 in segment.py After making the workspace, run
+Check the path to weights file on line 57 in segment.py

+After making the workspace, run
 > roslaunch road_seg_deeplabv3 segment.launch

+To train the model use 'deeplabv3_plus.ipynb' The images and masks must be placed in a folder called data inside the main directory.